draiimon/PanicSense/PanicSensePH_Proper_Report_Castillo.md

 Activities and Progress (Actual Code, Screenshot of the Design, etc.)

-This week, I implemented the initial version of our LSTM-based sentiment analysis model for PanicSensePH, focusing on accurate classification of disaster-related content.
+This week, I implemented the initial version of our combined LSTM-BiGRU sentiment analysis model for PanicSensePH, focusing on accurate classification of disaster-related content.

-• Developed bidirectional LSTM architecture specifically for disaster-related text sequences
+• Developed hybrid LSTM-BiGRU architecture combining long-term memory capabilities with bidirectional context awareness
-• Created training pipeline with 1,000 manually annotated social media posts
+• Created training pipeline with 1,000 manually annotated disaster-related social media posts in both English and Filipino
-• Achieved 68% initial accuracy across five sentiment categories
+• Integrated fine-tuned MBERT layers for enhanced handling of Filipino slang and jejemon text patterns
-• Implemented integration with backend API for real-time text analysis
+• Achieved 72% initial accuracy across five sentiment categories with significant improvement for mixed-language content
-• Created endpoints for both individual text inputs and batch processing
+• Implemented model endpoints in Express.js backend for both real-time analysis and batch processing
-• Developed initial MBERT components for handling Filipino text
+• Created specialized tokenization handling for jejemon text with character-level normalization
-• Set up performance monitoring for model evaluation
+• Developed sentiment_posts table with proper indexing for efficient querying by sentiment type and source

 Techniques, Tools, and Methodologies Used

-• TensorFlow for implementing bidirectional LSTM neural network
+• TensorFlow for implementing the combined LSTM-BiGRU architecture with custom attention mechanism
-• 300-dimensional word embeddings for disaster terminology semantics
+• PyTorch for fine-tuning MBERT on Filipino slang and jejemon text samples
-• PyTorch for MBERT components handling Filipino text
+• Custom preprocessing pipeline for handling jejemon text variations and character substitutions
-• Ensemble learning with weighted voting mechanism
+• Transfer learning techniques for adapting pre-trained MBERT to disaster-specific terminology
-• Chunking strategy for efficient batch processing
+• Database schema optimization with proper indices for sentiment filtering and aggregation
-• Cross-validation techniques for model evaluation
+• Cross-validation with stratified sampling to ensure representative distribution across sentiment classes
-• Custom tokenization for handling domain-specific terminology
+• Custom metrics for evaluating performance on code-switched and jejemon text separately

 Reflection: Problems Encountered and Lessons Learned

-The main challenge was achieving acceptable accuracy for multilingual text with code-switching.
-The initial LSTM performed well on English but struggled with Filipino expressions.
-Integrating MBERT improved handling of multilingual content significantly.
+The main challenge was handling jejemon text patterns where characters are deliberately substituted (e.g., "p0h" instead of "po", "m@hal" instead of "mahal").
+The initial LSTM-BiGRU model struggled with these variations.
+By integrating character-level preprocessing and fine-tuning MBERT on a corpus containing jejemon samples, recognition accuracy improved by 18%.

-Performance bottlenecks emerged during batch processing of large files, which I addressed with an efficient chunking strategy.
-This approach enabled progress tracking for better user experience while maintaining processing efficiency.
+Another significant issue was balancing the computational requirements of the combined model architecture.
+The initial implementation was too resource-intensive for efficient batch processing.
+I implemented a two-stage approach where simpler features are processed first to filter out obvious cases, with the full LSTM-BiGRU-MBERT stack used only for complex or ambiguous content.